gopheracademy/gopheracademy-web/content/advent-2018/fmt.md

 We usually use the `fmt` package without giving it much thought.
 A `fmt.Printf` here, a `fmt.Sprintf` there and on we go.
-However, if you'll take a closer look, you'll be able to get much out of it.
+However, if you'll take a closer look, you'll be able to get much more out of it.

-Since Go is used a lot to write servers or services, our main mean of debugging is the logging system.
+Since Go is used a lot to write servers or services, our main debugging tool is the logging system.
 The `log` package provides `log.Printf` which has the same semantics as `fmt.Printf`.
 Good and informative log messages are worth their weight in gold and adding some formatting support to your data structure